flenniken/statictea/docs/md/functions.md

 # fun_startsWith_ssb

-Check whether a strings starts with the given prefix.
+Check whether a string starts with the given prefix.
 Return true when it does, else false.

 ~~~javascript